No products in the cart.

 You also have an option to buy an orchid potting mix when you have enough budget.

 For this lovely plant, only a medium amount of water is necessary.
 You have to keep the soil a little damp but not soggy to prevent root rot.
 In my case, I water them twice a week.
 But of course, the frequency depends entirely on what season is prevailing.
 You can adjust accordingly.
+The rule of thumb is to allow the soil to dry out between waterings.

 Having trouble when to water?
 Well, the key is to check the condition of the leaves.
 A well-hydrated hoya would have perky foliage.
 So, watch out for signs of drooping.